Star-Academy/codestar-internship/Projects/Frontend/PhaseF10-Advanced-Angular/issue-template-PhaseF10.md

     - [ ] RxJs
   - [ ] Angular Material
 - [ ] Project
-    - [ ] Transfer your current code to Angular
+    - [ ] Transfer Your Current Code To Angular